jgrossi/syncr/README.md

 ## Synchronizing MySQL databases

+Syncr can dump the local or remote MySQL database and import to your local or remote MySQL.
 Just include `--database` in the command:

     php syncr.php --up --database
     php syncr.php --down --database